 Providers can help businesses make the most of their customer connections by offering Customer Interaction Services (CIS).
 Blending human talent, analytics, and automation technologies, these BPO agencies give clients different channels to effectively engage with their clientele and translate these interactions into revenue.

-CIS include voice services, email services, chat, SMS, and appointment scheduling.
+CIS include call center services, email services, chat, SMS, and appointment scheduling.
 These offerings can also expand into marketing programs, telemarketing, surveys, order processing, payment processing, customer support, quality assurance, warranty administration, and other services that involve direct engagement with customers.

 Back-office services aren’t client-facing, but they do enhance the customer experience.
 These services take care of the company’s administrative operations.
 Hiring third-party back-office support, therefore, results in increased scalability and lower costs.